sourcegraph/handbook/content/departments/ce/process/tech-win-process.md

 - All TDDs for [Tier 1 accounts](https://docs.google.com/document/d/14420oruJWMLKj67ObZiDzRK5GpHmRWXDjlDbH7L6T00/edit) must be reviewed by a peer on the CE team.
 - All TDDs with [non-standard technical requirements](https://docs.google.com/spreadsheets/d/101JXaau2EPvi322AOFmNeoeuXSJqlruD8gBBsHl1fmI/edit#gid=33376279) must be reviewed by a peer on the CE team.

-### Technical Deal Review Process
+### Tech Review Process

-Deals flagged as having non-standard or high-risk requirements must go through the Tech Deal Review Process before moving to Trial Deployment (late Stage 3).
-All deals designated as key prospect deals by Sales leadership must go to the Tech Deal Review process before moving to Trial Deployment and must also go to the Tech Deal Review process before going into production.
+Deals flagged as having non-standard or high-risk requirements must go through the Tech Review Process before moving to Trial Deployment (late Stage 3).

 #### How the Process Works

-When a Technical Deal Review is needed, the CE initiates this process by doing the following:
+When a Tech Review is needed, the CE initiates this process by doing the following:

 1. Completes a peer review of the TDD and opportunity with a peer CE.
 2. Records a 5 min loom video (stored [here](https://www.loom.com/team-videos/CE%20Technical%20Reviews)) to give a short verbal overview of the deal, the key risks for the opportunity including tradeoffs and pros or cons where applicable, and articulate specific asks of Product, Engineering, and Support.
 3. Initiates the request in the [#tech-deal-reviews](https://sourcegraph.slack.com/archives/tech-deal-reviews) channel via the ‘Request TDD Review’ shortcut in Slack and includes a link to the loom video and to the TDD.
-4. Documents the results of the Technical Deal Review in the TDD.
+4. Documents the results of the Tech Review in the TDD.

 [Product Directors](../../../team/org_chart.md#product) will review and assign the appropriate Product Managers (or others involved) to review the TDD.
 This asynchronous review should be completed within 3 business days.